 The GPP assists public health care systems (PHCS) that provide health care for the uninsured.
 The GPP focuses on value, rather than volume, of care provided.
 The purpose is to support PHCSs in their key role of providing services to California's remaining uninsured and to promote the delivery of more cost-effective and higher-value care to the uninsured.
 Under the GPP, participating PHCSs receive GPP payments that are calculated using a value-based point methodology that incorporates factors that shift the overall delivery of services for the uninsured to more appropriate settings and reinforces structural changes to the care delivery system that will improve the options for treating both Medicaid and uninsured patients.
 Care being received in appropriate settings is valued relatively higher than care provided in inappropriate care settings for the type of illness.

-The total amount of funds available for the GPP is a combination of a portion of the state's Disproportionate Share Hospital (DSH) Program's allotment that would otherwise be allocated to the PHCSs, and the amount associated with the Safety Net Care Pool under the Bridge to Reform demonstration.
+GPP is funded by using a portion of the state's Disproportionate Share Hospital (DSH) allotment that would otherwise be allocated to the PHCSs.

 Not applicable.